Boring Conversation Michel de Montaigne

 Michel de Montaigne (1533-1592) was a French philosopher and essayist who believed that conversation was the best way to explore ideas.
 In his writings, he emphasized the importance of engaging in lively and meaningful conversations as a way to better understand oneself and others.
 Montaigne believed that through conversation, people could challenge their own beliefs, learn from others, and come to a deeper appreciation of the complexity of human nature.

 Michel Eyquem, Seigneur de Montaigne ( mon-TAYN; French: [miʃɛl ekɛm də mɔ̃tɛɲ]; Middle French: [miˈʃɛl ejˈkɛm də mõnˈtaɲə]; 28 February 1533 – 13 September 1592), commonly known as Michel de Montaigne, was one of the most significant philosophers of the French Renaissance.
-He is known for popularizing the essay as a literary genre.
+He is known for popularising the essay as a literary genre.
 His work is noted for its merging of casual anecdotes and autobiography with intellectual insight.
-Montaigne had a direct influence on numerous Western writers; his massive volume Essais contains some of the most influential essays ever written.
+Montaigne had a direct influence on numerous writers of Western literature in the Western world; his Essais contain some of the most influential essays ever written.

-During his lifetime, Montaigne was admired more as a statesman than as an author.
+During his lifetime Montaigne was admired more as a statesman than as an author.
 The tendency in his essays to digress into anecdotes and personal ruminations was seen as detrimental to proper style rather than as an innovation, and his declaration that "I am myself the matter of my book" was viewed by his contemporaries as self-indulgent.
-In time, however, Montaigne came to be recognized as embodying, perhaps better than any other author of his time, the spirit of freely entertaining doubt that began to emerge at that time.
-He is most famously known for his skeptical remark, "Que sçay-je ?" ("What do I know?", in Middle French; now rendered as "Que sais-je ?" in modern French).
+In time, however, Montaigne came to be recognised as embodying the spirit of freely entertaining doubt that began to emerge at that time.
+He is most famously known for his sceptical remark, "Que sçay-je ?" ("What do I know?", in Middle French; "Que sais-je ?" in modern French).

 Credit: Wikipedia - Michel_de_MontaigneThere is no conversation more boring than the one where everybody agrees. | Michel de Montaigne Continue reading Boring Conversation Michel de Montaigne